wodo-platform/wp-nodejs-demo-service/README.md

 ## CI and Github Workflows

 In order to build and package your repo through CI/CD, please have a a look at the file .github/workflows/pipeline.yml under the root project folder.
 It is preconfigured githubflow.
 Whenever you push a change onto the main branch, it is triggered.
 It will be improved to be able to package and release artifacts based on a release process later.

+## Next Steps

+Once you compose your new repo, you can create helm charts in wodo-helm-charts repo then conitinue with local deployment and official CI/CD gitops deployment.
+Please refer to Wodo Platform Local Dev Environment guide.